Ethorbit/steamcmd-server-docker/README.md

 * `SRCDS_RECURSIVE_FILE_PERMISSIONS`

 Set the UMASK to all existing files before starting server.
-This is off by default, which means only files created during installation have the UMASK applied.
+This is off by default, which means only new files from installation have the UMASK applied.

 * `SRCDS_APPID`